 Minimizing this loss is crucial, as businesses suffer greatly from the resulting miscommunications and poor customer experience.
 Worse still, when Unified Communications (UC) software experiences high packet loss, it can lead to reduced security, faulty file transfers, and increased jitter.

 Read on to learn how to fix packet loss by identifying common causes and solutions to the issue.

 - What is Packet Loss?

-- How Can Packet Loss Impact Business?
+- How To Detect Packet Loss

-- How to Detect Packet Loss
+- How to Fix Packet Loss In Six Steps or Less

-- The First Step to Fix Packet Loss is Careful Diagnosis
+- Best Tools to Fix Packet Loss

 What is Packet Loss?